spinnaker/spinnaker.github.io/guides/spin/canary-configs/index.md

 Use " canary canary-config [command] --help" for more information about a command.
 ```

-The following assumes Spinnaker is running and Gate is listening on `http://localhost:8084`.
+The following instructions assume Spinnaker is running and Gate is listening on `http://localhost:8084`.
 If
 gate is running elsewhere, you can set the Gate endpoint with the global `--gate-endpoint` flag.

-## Managing Your Canary Config's Lifecycle

-### Create and update canary configs with `save`
+## Create and update canary configs with `save`

 ```bash
 $ spin canary canary-configs save --file <path to canary config json>